 Social Media

 As well as staying in contact with others, social media can also be a great tool to make new friends and connections.
-Communities tend to have local groups on social media regarding meet-ups, coffee chats or just a general way to stay engaged with those that live around us.
-Local news can also be a great way to be aware of any events.
-Unfortunately, many people may lose access to their hobbies and interests as they grow older, so another benefit of social media is that it can be a great way to reconnect with them by joining communities online, or just for researching ways we can reassess our hobbies at home.
+Communities tend to have local groups on social media regarding meet-ups, coffee chats or just a general way to stay engaged with what's happening in the community around us.
+Local news websites or social pages can also be a great way to be aware of any events.
+Unfortunately, many people may lose access to their hobbies and interests as they grow older, so another benefit of social media is that it can be a great way to reconnect with them by joining online communities, or just for researching ways we can re-access our hobbies from home.

-Have you noticed anyone that may be lonely in your area?
+Have you noticed anyone that may be lonely?

 Unfortunately, there are many people that are struggling to combat their loneliness.
-This Loneliness Awareness Week, we want to highlight the importance that age does not define ability, and everyone is still able to maintain great relationships and social lives, no matter their circumstances.
+This Loneliness Awareness Week, we want to highlight that age and isolation does not define anyone, and everyone can have great relationships and social lives, no matter their circumstances.

 If you’d like to help combat loneliness in your local community, view and apply for care jobs at Cera here.